James Allard (politician)

 James Allard (born January 7, 1951) is an American politician.
 He served as a Republican member for the Merrimack 21st district of the New Hampshire House of Representatives.

 Life and career

 Allard was born in Concord, New Hampshire.
-He attended the University of New Hampshire, Southern New Hampshire University and Boston University.
+He attended the University of New Hampshire for a BA in history, Southern New Hampshire University for a MFA in nonfiction writing and Boston University for a MS in mass communications.
 He served in the United States Army.

 Allard served in the New Hampshire House of Representatives from 2018 to 2022.